 General guidelines when calling:

-- While it is not mandatory that callers leave a first name or return phone number, the Chief asks they do so.
-In order to investigate the tips thoroughly, the Chief may return calls to get more information or clarification.
+While it is not mandatory that callers leave a first name or return phone number, it aids in investigation.
+If you do leave your contact information, the Chief may call to ask follow up questions.

-To further assure confidentiality, the phone assigned to the TIPS line is located in the Chief's private office.
-She personally investigates or has her staff investigate situations based on the information received through the service.
+To further assure confidentiality, the chief personally checks the TIPS line.
+She investigates situations based on the information she receives through the service.
 The Chief also tracks what happens as a result of each call.